 It’s been over 13 years since the RCA Board officially surveyed the membership about its astronomical observing needs.
 Quite a bit has changed since the last survey, including the size and composition of our membership, the type and number of our available observing sites, the rise in light pollution (particularly from LED lights), the popularity of astrophotography, and the increase in traffic congestion in the metro area.
 So, it’s time that the Board hear from the membership again.
-Starting December 16th and running for a month or two, there will be a new questionnaire available online and in hard copy at general meetings.
+Starting December 16th and running for a month or two, you can take the survey online or, if you'd prefer, take it using in hard copy at our general meetings.
 Both formats will be on-hand at the Holiday Potluck on December 18th to make it easier for you to contribute to this important survey campaign.

 Moving Forward With the Observing Site Fund